mne-tools/mne-python/doc/source/manual/cookbook.rst

 Sometimes some MEG or EEG channels are not functioning properly for various reasons.
-These channels should be excluded from the analysis by marking them bad using the mne_mark_bad_channels utility, see Section 11.4.1.
+These channels should be excluded from the analysis by marking them bad using the mne_mark_bad_channels utility, see :ref:`CHDDHBEE`.
 Especially if a channel is not show a signal at all (flat) it is most important to exclude it from the analysis, since its noise estimate will be unrealistically low and thus the current estimate calculations will give a strong weight